-A few of my selected works:
+A few selected articles:

 - Ready Player Two Is a Horror Story and Doesn’t Know It (Slate)

-- Twitter is Wrong: Facts Are Not Enough to Combat Disinformation (The Verge)
+- Twitter Is Wrong: Facts Are Not Enough to Combat Disinformation (The Verge)

 - Halt and Catch Fire’s Most Radical Message Wasn’t About Computers (WIRED)